beetbox/beets/docs/reference/cli.rst

 To perform a "dry run" of an update, just use the ``-p`` (for "pretend") flag.
 This will show you all the proposed changes but won't actually change anything on disk.

+By default, all the changed metadata will be populated back to the database.
+If you only want certain fields to be written, specify them with the ```-F``` flags (which can be used multiple times).
+For the list of supported fields, please see ```beet fields```.

 When an updated track is part of an album, the album-level fields of *all* tracks from the album are also updated.
 (Specifically, the command copies